Coexistence of competing first passage percolation on hyperbolic graphs: Construction of the embedded tree

 It is straightforward to verify that this notation is well defined and there is a bilipschitz embedding of $\T_3\cup \gamma_{o,o'}$ into $G$ with the same constant $\widehat{\alpha}$ that we had before.

 We now start the construction of the embedded tree $\T\subset\T_3\cup \gamma_{o,o'} $.
 First set the root of $\T$ to be $o$. \nr{r:o-o'} Now let

 and fix a large integer $\r>0$ (which will be specified later on) such that $\r\geq \ur{r:o-o'}$.
 Note that, from this choice, we have that $d_G(o,o')\leq \r/2$. \begin{Remark} In the following we will deal with a sequence of values $\ur{r:o-o'}, \ldots,\ur{r:another-1}$ all of them are ``large enough'' so that several constraints are satisfied.
-For our proof to work it suffices to choose a value
+For our proof to work it suffices to choose a value $\r \geq \max \{ \ur{r:o-o'}, \ldots,\ur{r:another-1}\},$ and leave it fixed throughout. \end{Remark} Note that if $G$ is transitive then we should go through the same construction with the only simplification that $o'\equiv o$.

-and leave it fixed throughout. \end{Remark} Consider two vertices $w,z\in V(\T_3)$ such that the following occur:
+Consider two vertices $w,z\in V(\T_3)$ such that the following occur: